Alternatives to car use: Motorised

 Another possibility is forms of personal transport such as the electric skateboard/mountainboard, electric kick scooter, or personal transporters, such as self-balancing unicycles (i.e. Segway PT and others), which could serve as an alternative to cars and bicycles if they prove to be socially accepted.

 Electric or internal combustion motorcycles (which also include scooters) are also an option.
 Internal combustion motorcycles do create some degree of local air pollution however.
 That said, the degree of local air pollution varies considerably depending on which fuel (i.e. gasoline, LPG, CNG/biogas, hydrogen) is injected to the internal combustion engine.
 This fuel can be freely chosen, and existing motorcycle engine can be converted to run on these.
 Hydrogen for instance is described as being "near-emissionless" when burned in an internal combustion engine.

 Also, velomobiles exist (including electric assisted versions), which compared to regular bicycles have the benefit of being enclosed (hence protecting the driver from the weather), and the potential of being motorized, which can allow one to travel greater distances (at a faster speed).

 Benefits

 All of these alternative modes of transport pollute less than at least the petroleum-powered car and contribute to transport sustainability.
 They also provide other significant benefits such as reduced traffic-related injuries and fatalities, reduced space requirements, both for parking and driving, reduced resource usage and pollution related to both manufacturing and driving, increased social inclusion, increased economic and social equity, and more livable streets and cities.
 Some alternative modes of transportation, especially cycling, also provide regular, low-impact exercise, tailored to the needs of human bodies.
 Public transport is also linked to increased exercise, because they are combined in a multi-modal transport chain that includes walking or cycling.

-According to the MIT Future Car Workshop, the benefits of possible future car technologies not yet in widespread use (such as zero-emissions vehicles) over these alternatives, would be: